 Applications as sales talks in own thing

 Who wants to sell, and that's what I count Casting to get a job can also fail.
 Here it helps, just change the perspective: Instead of just begging to apply, you can see the whole as a sales pitch in their own right.
 And as a good exercise.

-If you really fail, do not take it the next time.
-Let's take an example of a typical situation with which you have to arrange spontaneously.
+Then, if you really fail, don't be too specific next time.
+An example of a typical situation that you have to come to terms with spontaneously.

 Now just clarify the last details?